 September 19, 2020: The escalating cold war between India and China is on the verge of scaling new heights.
 This time, quite literally.

-That’s because a new geopolitical warfront is about to open up soon, and it will centre around the highest peak on the planet – Mount Everest.
+A new geopolitical warfront is about to open up soon, and it will centre around the highest peak on the planet – Mount Everest.

 Beijing and Kathmandu are expected to soon declare a new official height of the world’s most celebrated mountain crest in the upper Himalayas.
-Mount Everest, whose peak sits right on the political border between Nepal and Tibet (which is a Chinese-run semi-autonomous region), officially measures 8,848 metres (29,029 feet).
-This well-known and widely accepted height was established by an Indian survey in 1955.
+Mount Everest, whose peak sits on the political border between Nepal and Tibet (which is a Chinese-run semi-autonomous region), officially measures 8,848 metres (29,029 feet).
+This widely accepted height was established by an Indian survey in 1955.

 THE NEW PLAN